Wood Lane, Sheffield, South Yorkshire S65HN

 Mental skills are still very important in Y6.
 Quick addition and subtraction skills are vital.
 Also, if you don’t know your multiplication tables now, it would be a great idea to learn them before you arrive!

 During the year we will cover a number of topics.
 These include:

 You will also need to remember everything you have done in previous years!

 We complete a variety of topics in Y6 including programming with Scratch, writing a Wiki page and using spreadsheets.

 We will increase your knowledge about world religions.
 This should give you a better understanding of what people believe and help you to get along with others.

-In French the emphasis is on speaking & listening but we do have to start writing sentences in French too!
+In Spanish the emphasis is on speaking & listening but we do have to start writing sentences in Spanish too!
 Some of the topics we will cover are: Where do you live?
 What’s the time?
 Enjoy your meal!, Leisure activities.

 In this very busy year we will be studying three major themes:

 Additionally we will be doing many interesting and challenging activities in PSHE and P.E.